-In a recent taxonomic paper, Lars Svensson summarised the latest research on the taxonomy of the Subalpine Warbler (Sylvia cantillans s.l.) and recommended the split of the complex into three different species (Svensson 2013).
+In 2013, Lars Svensson summarised the latest research on the taxonomy of the Subalpine Warbler complex and recommended the split of the complex into three different species (Svensson 2013).
 Moreover, he formally described a new subspecies for the ‘western cantillans’ clade identified genetically by Brambilla et al. (2008b).
 Here is a summary of the suggested species:

 Western Subalpine Warbler (Sylvia inornata), with two subspecies:

-- S. i. inornata: breeding in Northwest Africa.
-Before this taxonomic revision, Sylvia cantillans inornata was the name of the North African birds, now inornata will become the nominate subspecies of the Western.
+- Sylvia inornata inornata: breeding in Northwest Africa.
+(Before this taxonomic revision, Sylvia cantillans inornata was the name of the North African birds).

-- Sylvia inornata iberiae subsp. nov.: a new subspecies described in the paper for the birds breeding in the Iberian Peninsula, southern France and extreme northwest Italy.
+- Sylvia inornata iberiae subsp. nov.: a new subspecies described by Svensson (2013) for the birds breeding in the Iberian Peninsula, southern France and extreme northwest Italy.
 See the map.
 (This is the same clade named ‘western cantillans’ by Brambilla et al. (2008b).

 Eastern Subalpine Warbler (Sylvia cantillans), with two subspecies:

-- S. c. cantillans: breeding mainly in central and southern Italy.
+- Sylvia cantillans cantillans: breeding in central and southern Italy and in Sicily.
 The taxon cantillans, historically associated with the birds breeding in the Iberian Peninsula, is now the nominate subspecies of the Eastern Subalpine Warbler.
-This is because the type of cantillans was described from two specimens collected in Italy (Baccetti et al. 2007) and found out to belong to the Eastern.
+This is because the type of cantillans was described from two specimens collected in Italy (Baccetti et al. 2007) and found out to belong to the Eastern Subalpine Warbler.
 Thus the need to find a new name for the Iberian birds, which Svensson did by describing iberiae.

-- S. c. albistriata: breeding in western Turkey, the Balkans and NE Italy (provinces of Trieste and Gorizia).
-Thanks Paul Tout for the comment.
+- Sylvia cantillans albistriata: breeding in western Turkey, the Balkans and north-east Italy (provinces of Trieste and Gorizia).

 Moltoni’s Warbler (Sylvia subalpina): monotypic.
 It breeds in the Balearic Islands (Mallorca and Cabrera), Sardinia, Corsica and northern Italy.
-Despite the overlap between Moltoni’s Warbler and cantillans in northern Italy, there is no evidence for gene flow between the two species (Brambilla et al. 2008).
-The correct scientific name for this species is Sylvia subalpina rather than Sylvia moltonii following the recommendation by Baccetti et al. (2007) and Svensson (2013).
+The correct scientific name for this species is Sylvia subalpina rather than Sylvia moltonii following the recommendation by Baccetti et al. (2007) with which Svensson (2013) agreed.

-As a follow up of the taxonomic paper cited above, Svensson published a new paper about the identification of different species in the ‘Subalpine Warbler complex’.
-Here is the summary as published in the website of British Birds:
+As a follow up of the taxonomic paper cited above, Lars Svensson published a new paper in British Birds about the identification of the different species in the ‘Subalpine Warbler complex’.
+Here is the summary:

 In this paper, Lars Svensson summarises the current knowledge of variation within the Subalpine Warbler complex.
 A new morphological character, regarding differences in the tail pattern, is described here, which will help in the diagnosis of taxa away from the breeding grounds.
 This new character is central to the proposal of a three-way split of the complex: Western Subalpine Warbler, Moltoni’s Warbler and Eastern Subalpine Warbler.
 Based on current knowledge of morphological characters and confirmed by genetic sampling, it is established that the first British record of Moltoni’s Warbler was a male on St Kilda on 13th June 1894.